cmacritchie/design-patterns/2_ObserverPattern/README.md

 #### Quick Notes
-* think newspaper subscriptions for reverence.
+* think newspaper subscriptions for reference.
 Publisher = Subject and subscribers = Observers
 * subjects and observers are loosely coupled, the only thing a subject knows about an observer is that it implements a certain interface (the observer interface)
 * we can reuse subjects or observers independently of each other.
 If we have another use for a subject or an observer we can easily reuse them because they aren't tightly coupled
 * Changes to either the subject or an observer will not affect the other.
 Because the two are loosely coupled, we are free to make changes to either, as long as the objects still meet their obligations to implement the subject or observer interfaces.
 * Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.

 ![strategy pattern](images/observer.JPG)